 “Or sinking as the light wind lives or dies;

 And full-grown lambs loud bleat from hilly bourn;

 The redbreast whistles from a garden-croft,

 And gathering swallows twitter in the skies.”

-The animal sound images in the above keeps appealing to sense of hearing.
+The animal sounds in the above excerpt keep appealing to our sense of hearing.
 We hear the lamb bleating and the crickets chirping.
 We hear the whistles of the redbreast robin and the twitters of swallows in the sing.
-Keats describes these sounds as the song of autumn.
+Keats call these sounds as the song of autumn.